Liang Hong, Ph.D.

 - State Farm Actuarial Science Grant, $25,000, funded, Principal Investigator (with G. Knott), July, 2011.

 - Society of Actuaries Institutional Grant, $5,000, funded, Principal Investigator, 2010.

 - Bradley University Caterpillar Fellowship, $5,000, funded, Principal Investigator, twice, 2009 and 2011

-- Dr. Hong is a Fellow of the Society of Actuaries (SOA), a lifetime member of Institute of Mathematical Statistics (IMS) and International Chinese Statistical Association (ICAS), and a member of American Statistical Association (ASA) and American Risk and Insurance Association (ARIA).
+- Dr. Hong is a Fellow of the Society of Actuaries (SOA), a permanent member of Institute of Mathematical Statistics (IMS) and a permanent member of International Chinese Statistical Association (ICAS).

 - Dr. Hong has been involved in the Society of Actuaries' research and education activities since he became an Fellow of SOA in 2011.
-He is currently serving on several SOA preliminary and fellow-level exam committees.
+Besides being active in actuarial research, he is serving on several SOA preliminary and fellow-level exam committees.

 Area of Expertise/Research

 - Functional Analysis (Ordered Topological Vector Spaces, Riesz Spaces, Positive operators, Convex Analysis)

 - Stochastic Analysis (General Theory of Stochastic Processes, Semimartingales, Stochastic Calculus)

 Testing for asymmetric information in reinsurance markets (with Zhiqiang Yan), Geneva Paper on Risk and Insurance, (2014), to appear.